|

 litigation performs a service not only for the client but also for

+the community at large.
 Barri Kaplan Bonapart is a Marin County-based attorney, consultant, judge pro tem, and third party neutral specializing in tree and neighbor law (www.treelaw.com).

 Reprinted from California Lawyer, March 2002